If my former spouse agrees, can I stay on his or her employer-provided health insurance plan?

 Only if you are willing to stay married.
 Legal Separation is not available in New Jersey, although there is a kind of “limited divorce” called a Divorce from Bed and Board (link to article on Divorce from Bed and Board).
 With a Divorce from Bed and Board, a couple is still married, but their property may be divided and alimony may be granted.
 Since the couple is still legally married with a Divorce from Bed and Board, they may remain on the same family health insurance plan if the insurance company approves of the same.

 Health insurance costs can be significant for families in New Jersey.
-Call Peter Van Aulen at (201) 845-7400 for a free consultation to discuss your options.
+Call Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation to discuss your options.